Ginkgo Biloba - Natural memory booster

-There is normally no risk of overdosing on ginkgo biloba, provided that only controlled, standardized products are taken and dosage regulations are followed.
+There is normally no risk of overdosing on ginkgo biloba, provided that only controlled, standardised products are taken and dosage regulations are followed.
 Caution should be exercised when consuming untreated parts of plants that may contain unknown amounts of ginkgo toxins.

 Ginkgo biloba side effects

-Side effects occur very rarely in connection with ginkgo biloba preparations from controlled cultivation and standardized processing.
+Side effects occur very rarely in connection with ginkgo biloba preparations from controlled cultivation and standardised processing.
 If there is an intolerance to one or more of the active ingredients in ginkgo biloba, allergic reactions can occur.
 Teas and tea blends, the active ingredient content of which is not known, can cause side effects due to the ginkgolic acids they contain.

 Possible side effects, which can also occur when taking the recommended amounts, are gastrointestinal complaints such as bloating, cramps and heartburn.
 Headache, dizziness and a general feeling of discomfort have also been described.